adonisjs/eslint-plugin-adonisjs/README.md

 ## `prefer-lazy-controller-import`

+> [!IMPORTANT]
+> The HMR mode of AdonisJS only works with Lazy loaded controllers

 The `@adonisjs/prefer-lazy-controller-import` rule complains when you import a controller using the import expression and assign it to a route.
 For example:

 ```ts